 www.womensmemorial.org

-At some point in your lifetime, you may wish to visit Arlington Cemetery.
+You may wish to visit Arlington Cemetery at some point in your lifetime.
 Considered America’s most hallowed ground, it’s the final resting place for military members and public figures.
-Yet in March, there is a particularly important memorial to visit.
+Yet, in March, there is a significant memorial to visit.
 That’s the Military Women’s Memorial, honoring American women who served in the armed forces.
-Encompassing 4.2 acres and anchored by a neoclassical semicircular structure, it’s at the western end of Memorial Avenue.
+It’s at the western end of Memorial Avenue and anchored by a neoclassical semicircular structure, encompassing 4.2 acres and anchored by a neoclassical semicircular structure.
 Inscribed on a section of the structure are quotes from women who served in the American military.

 Vietnam Women’s Memorial